mserino/JavaBuzz/README.md

 JavaBuzz
 ========
 Not a Makers Academy student anymore, but there's no limit to the projects, right?
+I keep studying with the students.

 ###What is it?
 Javascript version of FizzBuzz